Cavities vs. Acid Erosion

 Acid erosion and cavities are not the same, but they can both be harmful to teeth.
 Acid erosion is a form of tooth wear that is caused by acid softening the surface of the tooth enamel.
 Cavities are holes in the tooth created by bacterial decay.
 Here are some of the main differences between cavities and acid erosion:

 - They form when foods with sugar or starches are turned into acids by the bacteria in the mouth.

 - Over time, the acids in plaque can cause the enamel to break down and a cavity to form, which may require filling by a dentist.

-- Acid wear can occur across the whole tooth surface that has been exposed to acid.
+- Acid erosion can occur across the whole tooth surface that has been exposed to acid.

 - It is the result of the interaction of acids (either from food, drinks, or the stomach) on the surface of tooth enamel.

 - Acidic softening can weaken enamel over time, putting teeth at risk of thinning, yellowing, dullness, and making them more susceptible to sensitivity.